 \section{Abstract}

-Large language models (LLMs) are vulnerable to safety risks during fine-tuning, where small amounts of malicious or harmless data can compromise safeguards.
-In this paper, building on the concept of alignment direction—defined by the weight difference between aligned and unaligned models—we observe that perturbations along this direction preserve model safety.
-In contrast, perturbations along directions orthogonal to this alignment are strongly linked to harmful direction perturbations, rapidly degrading safety and framing the parameter space as a ``narrow safety basin''.
-Based on this insight, we propose a methodology for safety fine-tuning called AsFT (Anchoring Safety in Fine-Tuning), which integrates a regularization term into the training objective.
-This term uses the alignment direction as an anchor to suppress updates in harmful directions, ensuring that fine-tuning is constraint within the ``narrow safety basin''.
-Extensive experiments on multiple datasets show that AsFT outperforms Safe LoRA, reducing harmful behavior by 7.60$\%$, improving model performance by 3.44$\%$, and maintaining robust performance across various experimental settings.
-Our code is available at \url{https://github.com/PKU-YuanGroup/AsFT}.
+Fine-tuning large language models (LLMs) improves performance but introduces critical safety vulnerabilities: even minimal harmful data can severely compromise safety measures.
+We observe that perturbations orthogonal to the alignment direction—defined by weight differences between aligned (safe) and unaligned models—rapidly compromise model safety.
+In contrast, updates along the alignment direction largely preserve it, revealing the parameter space as a "narrow safety basin".
+To address this, we propose \textbf{AsFT} (\textbf{A}nchoring \textbf{S}afety in \textbf{F}ine-\textbf{T}uning) to maintain safety by explicitly constraining update directions during fine-tuning.
+By penalizing updates orthogonal to the alignment direction, AsFT effectively constrains the model within the "narrow safety basin," thus preserving its inherent safety.
+Extensive experiments on multiple datasets and models show that AsFT reduces harmful behaviors by up to 7.60\%, improves task performance by 3.44\%, and consistently outperforms existing methods across multiple tasks.